1337GAK/Wave_Workshop_Files/README.md

 <h3>Level: Beginner</h3>

-Source code of the demo projects illustrated during the workshop.
+Source code of the demo projects shown during the workshop.
 Also includes examples that we weren't able to talk about due to time pressure.

+Τhe WorkFlow projects file is a sample project meant to illustrate the life cycle of an android activity.